Top 5 This Week

 • 74 islands: The most accessible island sailing destination in Australia; charter sailboats and bareboat hire available from Airlie Beach and Hamilton Island

-• Whitehaven Beach: 7km of pure silica sand consistently rated among the world’s finest beaches; accessible by boat or seaplane from Airlie Beach or Hamilton Island
+• Whitehaven Beach: 7km of pure silica sand consistently ranked among the planet’s best, accessible by boat or seaplane from Airlie Beach or Hamilton Island

-• Heart Reef: The iconic heart-shaped coral formation visible on scenic flights from Hamilton Island — one of Queensland’s most photographed natural features
+• Heart Reef: The heart-shaped coral formation seen on scenic flights from Hamilton Island — one of Queensland’s most photographed natural features

 Brisbane: Australia’s Fastest Growing City

-Brisbane, the state capital and host of the 2032 Summer Olympic Games, is the most transformed major Australian city of the past decade — a subtropical city of 2.5 million that has developed an arts, food, and outdoor lifestyle culture to match its natural advantages (the Brisbane River, Moreton Bay, the adjacent Gold and Sunshine Coasts) and its infrastructure investment (the South Bank Parklands, the Gallery of Modern Art, the Howard Smith Wharves).
-The Queen Street Mall anchors the CBD retail; the Fortitude Valley and New Farm precincts provide the nightlife and restaurant density; and the Brisbane Botanic Gardens at Mt Coot-tha provide 52 hectares of garden within the suburban fabric.
+Brisbane, the state capital and host of the 2032 Summer Olympic Games, is the most transformed major Australian city of the past decade — a subtropical city of 2.8 million that has built an arts, food, and outdoor lifestyle culture to match its natural advantages (the Brisbane River, Moreton Bay, the adjacent Gold and Sunshine Coasts) and its infrastructure investment (the South Bank Parklands, the Gallery of Modern Art, the Howard Smith Wharves).
+The Queen Street Mall anchors the CBD retail; the Fortitude Valley and New Farm precincts carry the nightlife and restaurant density; and the Brisbane Botanic Gardens at Mt Coot-tha hold 52 hectares of garden within the suburban fabric.
 The 2032 Olympics infrastructure program is reshaping the city’s transport and venue landscape ahead of the games.

 Cairns and Tropical North Queensland

-Cairns, the gateway city for the Great Barrier Reef and the Wet Tropics World Heritage Area, is Australia’s premier tropical destination — a city of 170,000 at the base of the rainforest ranges where the Atherton Tablelands rise immediately behind the coastal strip.
-The Kuranda Scenic Railway (one of Australia’s most spectacular train journeys, climbing through rainforest to the tablelands village of Kuranda) and the Skyrail Rainforest Cableway (7.5km gondola above the rainforest canopy) provide the quintessential Cairns hinterland experience.
-The Atherton Tablelands themselves (volcanic lakes, waterfalls, dairy farms, and wildlife) are equally accessible for self-drive touring.
+Cairns, the gateway city for the Great Barrier Reef and the Wet Tropics World Heritage Area, is Australia’s premier tropical base — a city of 170,000 at the foot of the rainforest ranges, where the Atherton Tablelands rise immediately behind the coastal strip.
+The Kuranda Scenic Railway (one of Australia’s most spectacular train journeys, climbing through rainforest to the tablelands village of Kuranda) and the Skyrail Rainforest Cableway (a 7.5km gondola above the rainforest canopy) deliver the quintessential Cairns hinterland day out.
+The Atherton Tablelands themselves — volcanic lakes, waterfalls, dairy farms, and wildlife — are equally open to self-drive touring.

 Gold Coast: Sun, Surf, and Theme Parks